-In connection with the accompanying Quarterly Report on Form 10-Q of MediciNova, Inc. for the period ended September 30, 2005 (the "Report"), I, Yuichi Iwaki, Acting Chief Executive Officer and Chief Financial Officer of MediciNova, Inc., hereby certify pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that to the best of my knowledge:
+In connection with the accompanying Quarterly Report on Form 10-Q of MediciNova, Inc. for the period ended March 31, 2006 (the "Report"), I, Yuichi Iwaki, Chief Executive Officer and Acting Chief Financial Officer of MediciNova, Inc., hereby certify pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to

-- 1. the Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - 2. the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of MediciNova, Inc. at the dates and for the periods indicated.
+1. the Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and

+2. the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of MediciNova, Inc. at the dates and for the periods indicated.